socialabs/mongo-python-driver/doc/examples/replica_set.rst

 Health Monitoring
 '''''''''''''''''

-When ReplicaSetConnection is initialized it launches a background thread to monitor the replica set for changes in:
+When ReplicaSetConnection is initialized it launches a background task to monitor the replica set for changes in:

 * Health: detect when a member goes down or comes up, or if a different member